 Featured below are the most amazing lakes that you should consider visiting on your next trip to Nepal:

 The largest lake of Nepal lies at the far western corner of the Mugu district.
-It lies at an altitude of 2990 meters and surrounded by green hills from all over.
-After the constructed of Surkhet-Jumla has become successful, then the number of tourists visiting the Rara Lake is increased tremendously.
+It lies at an altitude of 2990 meters and is surrounded by green hills from all over.
+After the construction of Surkhet-Jumla has become successful, then the number of tourists visiting the Rara Lake is increased tremendously.
 The serene environment will provide you an undisturbed wilderness to yourself.
 You can enjoy boating in clean waters as well as hike towards the nearby hills.
-Not only this, you will be surrounded by breathtaking mountain views.
+Not only this, but you will also be surrounded by breathtaking mountain views.

 Heading towards Rara Lake starts after taking a domestic flight from Kathmandu to Nepalgunj.
-After landing to Tancha airport (Mugu), you will observe the breathtaking views of the Rara Lake.
+After landing at Tancha airport (Mugu), you will observe the breathtaking views of Rara Lake.
 Interestingly, Rara Lake is supposed to change to seven different colors during the light of the day.
 It will take the whole day to go around the lake due to its size structure.

 You can have a most adventurous hike towards the highest lake in the world, Tilicho Lake.
 Lying on the lap of the Himalayan Mountains, this place depicts an astounding view of the snow-capped mountains.
-It lay at an altitude of 4919 meters and located in the Manang district.
+It lay at an altitude of 4919 meters and is located in the Manang district.
 Situated around 55 km away from the city of Pokhara is the popular trekking trails among the tourist.
-You can Observe beautiful Manang village as well as visit Buddhist Monasteries here.
-Exploring Ethnic culture and experiencing lodges trek in beautiful Annapurna region are other significant perks traveling into this place.
+You can Observe the beautiful Manang village as well as visit Buddhist Monasteries here.
+Exploring Ethnic culture and experiencing lodges trek in the beautiful Annapurna region are other significant perks traveling into this place.

 This trekking trail is a known tourist trekking trail in Nepal.
-Panch Pokhari consists of 5 stunning lake that offers eye-catching mountain views of Gauri Shankar Himal, Langtang Himalayan Range, DorjeLakpa, Rolwaling Himalayan, etc. Anyone can enjoy the pristine nature around the lake and get insights with a dynamic culture.
+Panch Pokhari consists of 5 stunning lake that offers eye-catching mountain views of Gauri Shankar Himal, Langtang Himalayan Range, DorjeLakpa, Rolwaling Himalayan, etc. Anyone can enjoy the pristine nature around the lake and get insights into a dynamic culture.

 The deepest lake of Nepal is SheyPhoksundo Lake, which lies in Dolpa District.
 The freshwater lake sits at an altitude of 3615 meters.
 The trek to Phoksundo Lake follows a great path through pristine landscapes, lovely woodland, snowcapped mountains, and outstanding views.
 The view of the lake is eye-catching.
 This is the most exciting and exotic tourist destinations in Nepal.
 The trek is easy and short so that everyone can enjoy this trip in a short span.
 SheyPhoksundo is an alpine freshwater lake and considered as sacred by the followers of Buddhists.
 This trek is the right combination of nature and culture.

-Pokhara is the city full of lakes and temples, such as Phewa Lake, Rupa Lake, Begnas Lake, Gude Lake, Neutani Lake, and Maidi Lake, Barahi Temple as well as Bindyabasini temple and many others.
+Pokhara is a city full of lakes and temples, such as Phewa Lake, Rupa Lake, Begnas Lake, Gude Lake, Neutani Lake, and Maidi Lake, Barahi Temple as well as Bindyabasini temple, and many others.
 There are vast numbers of beautiful lakes where you can try a different adventure task.
 You can boat and stroll around the lakes by forgetting all sorrow and pain. many lakes of Nepal are in Pokhara.

 Pokhara is one of the places to explore the beautiful scenery and natural lakes.
 It needs 5-6 hours to drive from Kathmandu to Pokhara.
 Where you can explore the natural beauty.
 Pokhara is also inhabited by Brahmin, Chhetries, Thakuri, Gurungs, and Magar in the current time.
 Pokhara is the second-largest city in Nepal and serves the best landscapes and natural beauty for the visitors.
-It lies at the distance of 200 km away from the Kathmandu and is easily accessible.
+It lies at a distance of 200 km away from Kathmandu and is easily accessible.

 It will take approx. 5hrs drive to reach Pokhara from Kathmandu.
 There are also numerous tourist buses, microbuses, and local buses that carry passengers in and out of Pokhara every day.
 I assure you that you.
 Pokhara is a welcoming city with a plethora of peaks, numerous lakes, and caves.

 The Pokhara Lakes include Fewa Lake, Begnas Lake, Rupa Lake, Gude Lake, Neurani Lake, and Maidi Lake, among many others.
-The peaks than can be strictly observed from Pokhara include Dhaulagiri, Annapurna Manaslu as these and I are within 30 miles from the city, and all of these peaks are more than 8,000 meters high.
+The peaks that can be strictly observed from Pokhara include Dhaulagiri, Annapurna Manaslu as these and I are within 30 miles from the city, and all of these peaks are more than 8,000 meters high.
 Pokhara is the gateway to Annapurna Circuit.
 Bat Cave, Mahendra Cave, and Gupteshwor Cave are the most famous cave found here.

-Some of Popular Lakes in Pokhara
+Some of the Popular Lakes in Pokhara

 Phewa lake popular lakes of Nepal

 Phewa Lake is Nepal’s second-largest lake.
 It is the center of attraction of the Pokhara.
-The lake lies at an altitude of 742 meters and covers the total area of 4.43 sq km.
+The lake lies at an altitude of 742 meters and covers a total area of 4.43 sq km.
 The Lake depicts stunning views for the visitors.
 This is a lovely lake with a fantastic boat ride.
 You can also enjoy a bit of fishing on the shores.
-On a bright and good day, one can find the reflections of the snowcapped peaks of the Annapurna and Dhaulagiri ranges on its surface. very popular lakes of Nepal.
+On a bright and good day, one can find the reflections of the snowcapped peaks of the Annapurna and Dhaulagiri ranges on its surface. very popular lakes in Nepal.

 The beautiful and serene environment around Phewa Lake wills gives you pleasure.
 You know what makes this Lake exciting is the crystal clear reflection of the Machhapuchhare Himal. and also other mountains of Annapurna and Dhaulagiri ranges on the surface of the lake.
-The southwestern side of this lake has dense green forests and filled with wildlife creatures.
-As well as This place is precisely for those who are nature lovers and who wish a tranquil environment.
+The southwestern side of this lake has dense green forests and is filled with wildlife creatures.
+As well This place is precisely for those who are nature lovers and who wish for a tranquil environment.